SharkVelvet/chad-LP4A-V2/replit.md

-# Plan|right Website Builder
+# Professional Landing Pages for Insurance Agents

 ## Overview

-Plan|right is a full-stack web application for creating and managing professional splash pages and websites.
+Professional Landing Pages for Insurance Agents is a full-stack web application for creating and managing professional splash pages and websites.
 The system provides a streamlined onboarding process for customers to select templates, customize content, and set up subscription-based websites.
 Built with React, Express, and PostgreSQL, it integrates with Stripe for payment processing and includes email automation for customer communications.

 ## System Architecture